 Stopping deforestation and the destruction of the world's rainforests is more than an environmental issue.
 It's an everything issue.

 Over the past few years, we’ve gained significant ground in getting major companies to move toward forest-friendly business models.
 You might think that means deforestation is beginning to be a thing of the past.

 We want it to be.
 Unfortunately, threats to forests are only increasing.
 Just last year, the rate of deforestation in the Brazilian Amazon rose for the first time since 2008.

 Deforestation is not just an environmental issue.
 It’s an everything issue.
 Here are six reasons you can tell.

-Up to 80 percent of terrestrial biodiversity (i.e. a vast majority of all species of land plants and animals) lives in forests.
+3.Biodiversity.
+Up toi.e. a vast majority of all species of land plants and animalslives in forests.
 Deforestation and the destruction of forest habitat is the leading cause of extinction on the planet.
 Yes, climate change is making a big dent, but make no mistake, the direct clearing of forest is still the number one reason we are living in the sixth great extinction.